KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 ## The Merging of Insight and Embodiment

 Eventually, I did find that first “real” job—in a small Shopify and web development agency.
 I enjoyed the work, the puzzles, the feeling of building something from nothing.
 But a quiet emptiness stayed with me, as if I was building beautiful storefronts while my own inner house remained unfurnished.

+Then Corona hit, and life slowed down.

+I met Joyce, who had just returned to Germany and felt confined again to a small apartment she hadn’t chosen.
+Through her, I met her mother, Susanne, who spoke to me for the first time about water filters and vitamins.
+I still didn’t know it, but those conversations were the first soft knock on the door of a new path—one that would eventually lead me back to my body, to water, and to the spiritual science of the Self.

 So I dove deeper into health not as optimization—but as reverence.
 I studied the works of Dave Asprey, Gary Brecka, and Andrew Huberman.
 Not to be smarter—but to become clear.